Coleoptera

 Armyworm

-If the lawn is looking brown, dead or bare in patches, it's likely to be the work of the Cosmopolitan armyworm.
-If your vegetables are being devastated, the offender will be Tropical Armyworm, or possibly Fall Armyworm.
-Here's how to identify and control armyworm in your lawn or garden.
+If the lawn is looking brown, dead or bare in patches, it could be the work of the Cosmopolitan armyworm.
+If your vegetables are in tatters, it might be Tropical Armyworm, or Fall Armyworm.
+Here's how to identify and control them.

 Greasy Cutworm

-If your newly planted seedlings are missing or cut to the ground, it sounds like you may have cutworms in your garden.
+If your newly planted seedlings go missing, or they've been chewed through at the base, you might have cutworms in your garden.
 Here's how to identify and control them.

 Porina